|REEL FACE:||REAL FACE:|

 Aside from the slicked-back hair and bit of excess weight, De Niro, who is 5' 10", does not bear much resemblance to the 6 ft 4 in Irishman Frank Sheeran.
 However, it's worth noting that while De Niro is known as an American-Italian actor, he is also of Irish descent on his father's side.

 In one instance, his unit came upon a German military mule train transporting food and water up the Harz Mountains.
 After allowing the female cooks to flee, he and his fellow soldiers "ate what we wanted and soiled the rest with our waste."
 According to Sheeran, they then handed the Wehrmacht mule drivers shovels and instructed them to dig their own graves, after which they executed and buried them.
 He commented that by that point, "[I] had no hesitation in doing what I had to do."
-This ability to take another person's life without pause undoubtedly would have paved the way for his role as a self-proclaimed hitman.
+This ability to take another person's life without pause undoubtedly paved the way for his role as a self-proclaimed hitman.

 Sheeran told Brandt that the orders he received from his unit commanders in the army weren't any different than the orders he was later given by crime bosses.
 "It was just like when an officer would tell you to take a couple of German prisoners back behind the line and for you to 'hurry back'.
 You did what you had to do." -I Heard You Paint Houses